 In low-humidity conditions, the leaves lose water faster, and lack of water can lead to the browning of leaf tips.

 Or you can get a humidifier for your plants.
-You can maintain the humidity for an even cheaper option by placing a wet pebble tray around the plant.
+Placing a wet pebble tray around the plant can maintain the humidity for an even cheaper option.

 Also, you may need to mist the plant occasionally to maintain the relative humidity around it.